AdeAdecodes/Quickcredit/README.md

 - Admin can view all loan applications.
 - Admin can view all current loans (not fully repaid).
 - Admin can view all repaid loans.
+- Admin can approve or reject a client's loan payment.
 - User can reset password.

 ---